egel/dotfiles/configuration/README.md

 npm install -g $(<configuration/npm.global.txt)
 ```

-#### List all global packages or add new?
+#### List all global packages or add new ones?

-- list all global packages (when using `nvm` this apply to active version)
+- list all global packages (when using `nvm` this applies to the active version)

   ```bash
   npm list -g --depth=0
   ```

-- add new package with sample command below (or simply edit the file manually):
+- add a new package with the sample command below (or simply edit the file manually):

   ```bash
   # append sample mynewpackage to end of file